 - In the Marvel Comics storyline Infinity War, Adam Warlock has been captured by his Enemy Without, the Magus, who is minutes away from reactivating an artifact that will give him godhood.
 Then, they're attacked by Doctor Doom and Kang The Conqueror, who naturally want this artifact for themselves.
 After a moment's hesitation, Warlock begins helping the Magus against the would-be usurpers, telling himself "Better the devil you know..."
 And what devil could you know better than the one who's part of you?

 - This is why Dr. Doom has ruled Latveria for so long.
 He's evil, yes, but every time he's been replaced, the guy taking his place has been an even worse tyrant, as was the guy that he replaced originally.
 If nothing else, he's good at protecting the place from external threats.
 When he returns, the citizens are always glad to have him back.

 - In Runaways, the Runaways taking out their parents (The Pride) led to a massive Evil Power Vacuum in Los Angeles, leading to more villains coming in.

-- This is one of the reasons why Spider-Man, Daredevil, and the Punisher are usually hesitant to take out The Kingpin- they know that there'll just be chaos without him.
+- This is one of the reasons why Spider-Man, Daredevil, and the Punisher are usually hesitant to take out The Kingpin- they know that there'll be chaos without him.
 In fact, in one story, the Kingpin was legitimately out of the crime business but he was asked back to New York City in order to help calm the chaos of myriad gang wars.

 - This is why the Marvel Universe keeps Galactus around.
 They got rid of him once before, only for something much worse to appear.
 His whole purpose is to act as a living seal to prevent an imprisoned Eldritch Abomination from destroying the universe.
 That's why he has to feed on planets; he's sort of a living generator that keeps the seal active, and his meals act as fuel for it.